reabiliti/aroundrails/_posts/rails/2018-08-31-deploy-ruby-on-rails-on-ubuntu-18-04-bionic-beaver.md

 We will be setting up a Ruby on Rails production environment on Ubuntu 18.04 LTS Bionic Beaver.

 Since we setup Ubuntu for our development environment, we also want to use it in production.
 This keeps your application running consistently between development and production.
 We're using an LTS version of Ubuntu in production because it is supported for several years where a normal version of Ubuntu isn't.

 First you need a clean system Ubuntu 18.04 Bionic Bever Server.

-Also replace Ubuntu 18.04 Bionic default `/etc/apt/sources.list` for the [next list][sources.list].
+Also replace Ubuntu 18.04 Bionic default `/etc/apt/sources.list` for the [next list][sources.list]{:target="_blank"}.

 ```
 sudo vim /etc/apt/sources.list